smissingham/missingham.net/content/Workflow/InfoSec/Redundant Yubikey Setup - PIV.md

 Now, using this redundant set of keys I can encrypt/decrypt files with [[SOPS]].

 First order of business was [[Encrypted Individual Code Signing Cert With Yubikeys]]
+# Important Note
+The standard yubikey slot for encryption purposes is 9d.
+I originally pushed the age keys to that slot, and it worked, until I added a signing cert to 9c that used the RSA algorithm.

+There seems to be a bug with age-plugin-yubikey, because it started throwing errors as soon as I had keys on piv slots that didn't use ECCP algorithm, hence leaving it in "retired" slot 82, where the plugin cli tool is happy using it.
 # Bash Scripts
 ## YK Helpers
 Full of yubikey related shorthand helpers.
 Source this into env to use it